EMR Maturity Model

 Optimize and Advance EMR Use

-Over 14,000 community-based family physicians and specialists in Ontario use an EMR.
-Physicians who have been using their EMRs for several years have developed the expertise to leverage many of the features of their EMR.
+Over 16,000 community-based family physicians, specialists and nurse practitioners in Ontario use an EMR.
+Clinicians who have been using their EMRs for several years have developed the expertise to leverage many of the features of their EMR.
 Those who are new to EMRs are mastering the basics.
-To help physicians get beyond the basics and realize the benefits an EMR has to offer, OntarioMD developed: the EMR Maturity Model (EMM) and the
+To help clinicians get beyond the basics and realize the benefits an EMR has to offer, OntarioMD developed the EMR Maturity Model and the

 EMR Progress Assessment (EPA).

-The EMM is a standardized way to assess EMR proficiency that is comparable to other provincial and international methods and models.
+The EMR Maturity Model is a standardized way to assess EMR proficiency that is comparable to other provincial and international methods and models.
 It serves as the strategic foundation of OntarioMD's